-The Interview Make it or break it!!!!!
+“The Interview that will Make it or break it!”

-I just wanted to put this out there for anyone that has or is getting ready to apply for a dept. to make it perfectly clear this is totally not solicited just want to pay it forward and look out for my fellow brothers…….
-I will admit I was pretty skeptical at first but after failing at numerous interviews and being completely frustrated with the process I was recommended to a web site where I could get some help it is www.eatstress.com I looked it over and after a few months ….yes I said months I ordered the CD series and was just sure I could figure this out on my own so for another year I did just that and after failing several more times I called back for a coaching session and one week later went to an interview…… well I ended up 2nd on the list at my dream Dept and got the call last week I start in two weeks BEST MONEY I EVER SPENT!!!!!
-Mark Contact “Captain Rob” direct with your questions or set up a coaching appointment both by phone and e-mail.
-Phone 707- 217-9316 e-mail address mailto:firstname.lastname@example.org
+“I just wanted to put this out there for anyone who has or is getting ready to apply for a dept…I will admit I was pretty skeptical at first but after failing at numerous interviews and being completely frustrated with the process I was thankfully referred to www.eatstress.com.
+I looked it over and after a few months ….yes I said months, I ordered the CD-series certain I could figure this out on my own.
+For another year I did just that but after failing several more times I finally called back for a coaching session and within a week I not only had an interview but ended up 2nd on the list at my dream Dept and I start in two weeks!
+BEST MONEY I EVER SPENT!!!!!” –Mark

-Here’s what a new firefighter wrote:
+Here’s what a new firefighter wrote

-Do everything you can to make sure you are a top candidate and get to the chief’s interviews.
+“Do everything you can to make sure you are a top candidate and get to the chief’s interviews.
 The best $$$$ I ever spent was with Captain Rob.
-After my coaching session my interview scores soared and I started getting Chief’s interviews.
+After my coaching session, my interview scores soared and I started getting Chief’s interviews.
 I knew then the badge was possible.
-My wife could see it and the time I devoted to my quest was less noticed. . .
-Scott
+My wife could see it and the time I devoted to my quest was less noticed.” – Scott